-Living Systems Institute and Honeybee Keep are sponsoring the "Bee Safe Neighborhoods" campaign to create living spaces where honey bees and other pollinators can propagate without the effects of toxic chemicals.
+Living Systems Institute and The Peoples Bees are sponsoring the "Bee Safe Neighborhoods" campaign to create living spaces where honey bees and other pollinators can propagate without the effects of toxic chemicals.

 If you are interested in becoming a Bee Safe Coordinator in your neighborhood after reading the information below, please send an email to d-braden [AT] comcast [DOT] net.
 We'd love to know who you are, how to contact you and the name of the neighborhood you call home.